 Note: If you have trouble, make sure IIS is configured to serve .flv file types (MIME type: video/x-flv).

 If you want to better understand the template - maybe you want to tweak it to suit your preferences - it is helpful to copy the contents of the htmlOutput and scriptOutput attributes to a text editor and un-escape it.
-That is, replace &lt; with <, &gt; with >, and &quot; with ".
+That is, replace < with <, > with >, and " with ".
 It will be a lot easier to understand.
 Make your changes, then re-escape it when you copy it back to galleryserverpro.config.
 There is more info about the templating engine in the Admin Guide.

 I updated the demo site to include a Flash video, so feel free to check it out.